 The disability caused by a traumatic brain injury often lasts beyond the initial injury.
 Some TBIs require serious long-term rehabilitation.
 The long lasting effects of a TBI need to be taken into account when considering your legal settlement.
 An attorney with experience in brain injury cases will have the knowledge of what constitutes a fair settlement with specific facts of your case.
 You should feel comfortable and confident with our attorneys.
 We have an established track record of success.

-We offer free consultations to answer your questions.
+We offer free consultations.
 If you or a loved one is suffering from a brain injury, we can help.
-Contact us at firstname.lastname@example.org, call us at (312)766-1000 or text at (312) 313-3466 and get the help and compensation you deserve.
+Contact the Blumenshine Law Group at (312)766-1000 or email at [email protected] and get the help and compensation you deserve.